Cathy Scott

 Cathleen Scott (born c.
 1950) is a Los Angeles Times and New York Times bestselling American true crime author and investigative journalist who penned the biographies and true crime books The Killing of Tupac Shakur and The Murder of Biggie Smalls, both bestsellers in the United States and United Kingdom, and was the first to report Shakur's death.
 She grew up in La Mesa, California, and later moved to Mission Beach, California, where she was a single parent to a son, Raymond Somers Jr. Her hip-hop books are based on the drive-by shootings that killed the rappers six months apart in the midst of what has been called the West Coast-East Coast war.
 Each book is dedicated to the rappers' mothers.
+She is currently writing a biography of the late true crime author Ann Rule.

 Early life and education

 Scott was born in San Diego, California.
 She attended Helix High School in La Mesa, California, Grossmont College and graduated with a bachelor's degree from the University of Redlands in 1990.

 Scott is the daughter of author Eileen Rose Busby and James (Jim) Scott, a Senior Olympics winner who helped pioneer and develop the game of racquetball.
 She is the granddaughter of California artist Esther Rose and Frank Rose (a sports writer at the Two Harbors, Minnesota, newspaper in the 1920s), and niece of Russian Orthodox hieromonk Seraphim Rose.
 Her brother is scientist and author J. Michael Scott.
 Her twin sister, Cordelia Mendoza, is an antiquarian and appraiser.